leontristain/pyxedit/README.md

     if you play SSE since you can have a pristine test environment without impacting your actual modded game)
 2. copy the test esps from the XEditLib folder to your Skyrim Data directory
+3. for the time being, copy the `Skyrim.Hardcoded.dat` file from the XEditLib folder to the root of your python installation (possibly something like `%localappdata%/Programs/Python/Python37`).
-3. with everything in `requirements.txt` installed, run `pytest -v test` from root of the code base
+4. with everything in `requirements.txt` installed, run `pytest -v test` from root of the code base

 Note that running tests will sometimes modify files in your `%localappdata`'s